JMPergar/AwesomeText/README.md

 # AwesomeText
-A tool that facilitates working with Spans on TextViews or any extension of them (EditTexts, Buttons...).

 Working with Spans is ugly and difficult to manage, it's like working with a goblin of Moria.
 Don't understand the Spans?
 With AwesomeText you will only have to work with the classic Adapater Pattern.
 All the ease and potential of a pattern you already know how to use.

 Screenshots